Would you rather listen to this blog instead of reading it? Just click play below. (Audio Recording by Samuel Krushnisky)

 Providing great customer service is crucial to your overall success selling on Amazon.
 Things like making a good first impression, having effective communication, and taking the feedback you receive seriously benefit your customers, which also helps you to win more sales and chances of getting positive feedback.

-Amazon has limitations when it comes to dropshipping.
-This set of limitations prevents many drop shippers to freely sell on the platform.
 While Amazon allows drop shipping, it is mostly allowed only through the FBA program.
-So if you are considering dropshipping on Amazon using the dropshipping arbitrage module, know that this may not be possible under certain conditions.
-Looking through the set guidelines of the FBA program, traditional drop shipping is possible.
+So if you consider dropshipping on Amazon using the dropshipping arbitrage module, know that this may not be possible under certain conditions.
+Looking through the set guidelines of the FBA program, traditional dropshipping is possible.

 About the Author: